This page is updated as of WriteLog Version 12.x.

 To begin, open WriteLog and select a contest

-To open WriteLog, click on the Start button on the lower left portion of your screen.
-Then click on “all programs” and navigate to the WriteLog V10 selection.
-When the various programs for WriteLog open, click on WriteLog V10.
-Doing so will produce the following opening dialog box:
+To open WriteLog, click on the Search icon on the lower left portion of your Windows task bar.
+Search for ‘WriteLog’ and then click on that option.
+WriteLog also installs a shortcut on your desktop and double clicking on it will also open the program.
+When the various windows for WriteLog open, the following opening dialog box will open:

 Your Recently Used section will be a blank white box.
-Click on “Start a new log…” to take you to the WriteLog program.
+Click on “New log…” to take you to the WriteLog program.

 Several windows will open with the new log and to start yourself off, select one of the ham radio contests from the dialog box as shown below:

 The purpose of this dialog box is to select a ham radio contest module that has the correct exchange and scoring rules in it for the ham radio contest you will be working.
 For our purposes, it gets you to the program so we can start personalizing the program.